Attractions In And Around Shepherdstown, WV

 The cutting-edge performances of new American plays that are the hallmark of the Contemporary American Theater Festival occur in venues around Shepherd University in July of each year, usually starting the weekend after the Fourth of July.
 Visit their website for more info.

-The American Conservation Film Festival features films from a diverse group of conservation filmmakers from around the world and is usually held in November at venues located in the National Conservation Training Center, Shepherd University and the Opera House.
+The American Conservation Film Festival features films from a diverse group of conservation filmmakers from around the world and is usually held in late October at venues located in the National Conservation Training Center, Shepherd University and the Opera House.
 Visit their website for more info.

 Arts and Crafts Festivals: